Bidirectional Learning of Relationships between Atomic Environments and Electronic Band Dispersion in Semiconductor Heterostructures: Methods

-We optimize the lattice constants and the atomic positions of training and test SC models with conjugate gradient algorithm~\cite{press1996numerical}.
-We sample the SC BZ with $11\times11\times11$ $k$-point mesh, generated by the Monkhorst-Pack scheme~\cite{monkhorst1976special}.
-Although $c$ is generally larger than $a^\prime$ and $b^\prime$, we use $11\times11\times11$ $k$-point mesh to accommodate for ample sampling along [001].
-Such sampling is particularly necessary for complex heterostructures with irregularly thick Si or Ge layers.
-To simulate SC under applied strain, we assign $a^\prime$ and $b^\prime$ to be equal to the substrate lattice constants and relax the cell shape in the cross-plane [001] direction.
-The DFT calculations reported in this article, are performed using the OpenMX code which is based on norm-conserving pseudopotentials generated with multiple reference energies~\cite{morrison1993nonlocal} and linear combination of optimized pseudoatomic basis functions~\cite{ozaki2003variationally}.
-We use the Perdew-Burke-Ernzenhof exchange-correlation formulation~\cite{perdew1996generalized} of the generalized gradient approximation.
-Self-consistent field (SCF) calculations are performed during the geometry optimization with energy convergence threshold set to $10^{-9}$ Hartree.
-The SCs are optimized until the maximum force on an atom became less than $10^{-4}$ Hartree Bohr$^{-1}$.
-We use a regular mesh of 200 Ryd in real space for the numerical integrations and solution of Poisson equation~\cite{soler2002siesta}.
-We do not include spin-orbit interaction in our analysis since strain induced band splittings were shown to be larger than the spin-orbit splittings~\cite{hybertsen1987theory}.
-For the silicon and germanium atoms, 2, 2, and 1 optimized radial functions were allocated for the s-, p- and d-orbitals, respectively, as denoted by s2p2d1.
+We neglect spin–orbit coupling, as strain-induced band splittings in Si/Ge heterostructures exceed spin–orbit splittings~\cite{hybertsen1987theory}.
+For the Si and Ge atoms, 2, 2, and 1 optimized radial functions are allocated for the s-, p- and d-orbitals, respectively, as denoted by s2p2d1.
 The one-particle wave functions are expressed by the linear combination of pseudo-atomic orbital (PAO) basis functions centered on atomic site ~\cite{ozaki2003variationally,ozaki2004numerical}.
 A cutoff radius of 7.0 Bohr was used for all the basis functions.
 Following relaxation, we perform non self-consistent field (NSCF) calculations using the linear combinations of atomic orbitals (LCAO) pseudopotential method~\cite{ozaki2003variationally,ozaki2004numerical}.
-We obtain the eigenstates, $|KJ\rangle$ and energy, $\epsilon_{KJ}$, for the range from -10 eV to 10 eV.
-Here, $|KJ\rangle$ represents a Bloch state with crystal momentum $K$ and band index $J$, $\epsilon_{KJ}$ is the corresponding eigenvalue~\cite{bystrom2019pawpyseed}.
+We obtain the eigenstates and energy for the range from -10 eV to 10 eV.
 We use a $7\times 7\times 7$ k-point mesh generated according to the Monkhorst-Pack method~\cite{monkhorst1976special} to sample the supercell BZ.
 Such k-point mesh has been used in DFT studies for calculation of electronic structure of two-atom Si lattice~\cite{bystrom2019pawpyseed}.